Zion Richardson: College career

 In his freshman 2019–20 season at Wofford he appeared in 32 games, averaging 1.2 points and 1.2 rebounds per game, dished out 17 assists and totaled seven steals.
 Richardson spent the last two years at Quincy University.
 His first season at Quincy, he averaged 11.4 points, 5.7 rebounds and 1.5 assists.
 In the 2023–24 season, for Quincy he averaged 17.7 points, 7.2 rebounds, and 1.8 assists in 26 games played.
 He put up five double-doubles and pulled down a career-high 15 rebounds in a contest against Southwest Baptist.
 He finished third in conference play leaders for both points and rebounds at 19.1 points and 8.1 rebounds.
-Richardson has committed to play his final season for the California State Fullerton Titans for Coach Dedrique Taylor.
+Richardson played his final 2024–25 season for the California State Fullerton Titans for Coach Dedrique Taylor he appeared in 21 games, averaging 7.6 points, 3.3 rebounds and 0.9 assists.
+He put up two double-doubles, including a 14 points and 11 rebounds performance against UC Irvine and a 16 points and 10 rebounds output versus UC Santa Barbara.

+Professional career

+On September 8, 2025, Richardson signed his first professional contract overseas with German club BG Hessing Leitershofen Kangaroos competing in the Germany PRO B South Division.